duxsco/gentoo-installation/README.md

 # in order to unlock LUKS partitions remotely.
 ```

-Build kernel and initramfs for local LUKS unlock:
+Build kernel and initramfs for local and remote (via SSH) LUKS unlock:

 ```bash
 # I usually make following changes: